The Cyclades · Naxos

 €€€

 Moved to Plaka in 2025 (formerly Agia Anna) and joined forces with Nomad.
-Day-into-night beach club + kitchen — long lunches, fresh fish, the cocktail menu is genuinely thought through.
-The chic-est lunch spot on the beach strip.
+A day-into-night beach club and kitchen: long lunches, fresh fish, a cocktail list with real thought behind it.
+The most stylish lunch on the beach strip.

 Plaka beachall-day

-InsiderIt's the Banana-and-Nomad combination now, on Plaka — pre-book sunbeds at least a day ahead in summer, you can't reliably get them same-day.
-Day-into-night, so it's a long-lunch-into-cocktails spot, not a quick bite.
+InsiderIt's the Banana-and-Nomad combination now, on Plaka.
+Pre-book sunbeds at least a day ahead in summer, since same-day rarely works.
+Day-into-night, so it's a long-lunch-into-cocktails spot rather than a quick bite.

 Yannis Tavern (Halki)